Douglas Watt (psychologist)

 Douglas F. Watt is an American neuropsychologist, with specialties in emotion and Alzheimer's disease.
 He has published theories on neuroscience related to emotion and consciousness.

 Early life and education

-Watt graduated from Harvard University with a Bachelor of Science in psychology and religion in 1972.
+Watt graduated from Harvard College with a Bachelor of Science in psychology and religion in 1972.
 He received a masters of arts from Northeastern University in 1976 and a Ph.D. from Boston College in 1985.

 Career

 From 1992 to 2004, he served as the Director of Neuropsychology/Psychology at the Quincy Medical Center, Quincy, Massachusetts.